openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/04/04

 * The data center is too warm for running nodes at 100% load.
-Jobs on nodes that are running too hot are getting periodically suspended to allow the CPUs to cool down.
+Jobs on nodes that are running too hot are getting suspended automatically until the CPUs cool down.
 See the real-time
 [Status](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for more detail.
+The temperature cutoffs were adjusted lower to keep the system safe.

+* Node math-alderaan-c07 was taken down for repair because its temperature rise was too fast and cycling could not keep it at safe temperature.

 ### 2023/03/07